artem-y/toolconfig/README.md

 ## Scripts
 - `cpb` - Copy branch name to clipboard
 - `fetchall` - Fetches all the repos in the repos directory.
-For now, need to replace the `$REPOS_DIR` to point to the custom directory where the repose are stored.
+By default, the repos directory is `$HOME/repos`.
 - `gst` - "**g**it **st**atus" but shorter and the branch name is highlighted
 - `hideme` - Hide current user and host name from terminal prompt and pwd.
 Needs to be sourced (for example, like in `.zshrc`)
 - `nvimconfig` - Install Neovim configs into `~/.config` directory and set its user config subdirectory to the current user.
 Convenience script, __should run from the `scripts` directory.__